7shi/dante-la-el/Inferno/MT/compare-en.md

 and the sun was ascending with those stars
 </td></tr>
 <tr><td>Bard-1</td><td align="right">38</td><td>
-and the sun was rising with those stars,
+and the sun was rising with those stars
 </td></tr>
 <tr><td>Bard-2</td><td align="right">38</td><td>
-And the sun rose up with those stars
+and the sun was rising with those stars
 </td></tr>
 <tr><td>DeepL</td><td align="right">38</td><td>
 And the sun was rising with those stars